drupalprojects/search_api/README.txt

   * URL field
     Provides a field with the URL for displaying the entity.
   * Fulltext field
-    Aggregates the contents of all fields set to the "Fulltext" type, for searching an entity's complete fulltext data in a single field.
+    Offers the ability to add additional fulltext fields to the entity, containing the data from one or more other fields.
+Use this, e.g., to have a single field containing all data that should be searchable, or to make the text from a string field, like a taxonomy term, also fulltext-searchable.

 - Processors